Nikolaj Broberg

 Hello and welcome to my website!

-I am an applied economist interested in education, public economics and political economy.
+I am an applied economist interested in education, innovation, political economy and public economics.
 I work as an analyst within the OECD’s Directorate for Education and Skills.

 Prior to joining the OECD, I was a Research Associate at the Migration Policy Centre at the Robert Schuman Centre for Advanced Studies.